What is a Sonker?

 - Use the other crust to make a top for the pie.
 Cut out shapes like leaves or make a traditional lattice crust top.
 Bake the pie for 40 minutes.

-- Remove the pie from the oven and pour about half of the milk dip evenly over it.
+- Remove the pie from the oven and pour about half the milk dip over it.
 Cook for an additional 10 minutes.
 Pour the rest of the dip over individual servings.

-- In a medium-sized saucepan, add the milk and cornstarch mixture, sugar, and cinnamon.
+- Add the milk, cornstarch mixture, sugar, and cinnamon to a medium-sized saucepan.
 Stir and bring to a boil to slightly thicken the mixture.
 Stir constantly.

 - Remove from the heat and add the vanilla and 2 tablespoons butter.
 Stir to melt the butter.